Spicy Mayo is a quick and easy Asian sauce with mayonnaise, Sriracha and a secret ingredient makes it restaurant worthy to top all foods!

 - Let sit in the refrigerator for at least two hours before using.

-- Spices: Try adding in some lemon juice or lime juice, or sesame oil.
+Try adding in some lemon juice or lime juice.
 Stir well and shake the bottle you store it in between uses.
 The added citric acid or oils make the Spicy Mayo have a more complex flavor, which compliments a whole variety of main dishes.

-- Mixing sauces: Try adding a little bit of Korean gochujang, sriracha hot sauce, chili sauce, bbq sauce, soy sauce, or Thai peanut sauce to your Spicy Mayo.
-Based on what kind of food you’re making, adding a few drops of sauce to the Spicy Mayo can alter the flavor and make it compliment the rest of the meal better.
+Try adding a little bit of Korean gochujang, sriracha hot sauce, chili sauce, bbq sauce, soy sauce, or Thai peanut sauce to your Spicy Mayo.
+Based on what kind of food you’re making, adding a few drops of sauce to the Spicy Mayo can alter the flavor and make it complement the rest of the meal better.

 - Store: Seal up the Spicy Mayo in an airtight container or empty ketchup bottle and keep it in the fridge.
 The Spicy Mayo should stay good for up to about a week before you should throw it out and make some more.